The Freedom Through Literacy Award

 It takes many voices to champion literacy and create a love of reading and learning.
-Judith’s Reading Rooms Award Winners are individuals taking charge in the fight against illiteracy, whether it is an English teacher abroad implementing innovative reading programs to encourage more students to pick up a book, or an author who has incorporated new techniques into his children’s books to make a child want to read just one more story before bed.
+Judith’s Reading Room’s Award Winners who are individuals taking charge whether in the fight against illiteracy, whether it is an English teacher implementing innovative reading programs to encourage more students to pick up a book, or an author who has incorporated new techniques into his or her children’s books to make a child want to read just one more story before bed.

 2019 FREEDOM THROUGH LITERACY AWARD WINNERS NAMED

 Empowering Global Communities to Create Positive Reading Experiences

 From Allentown, St. Paul and New York City … To Greece, Zimbabwe and Australia

 Grand Prize Winner of $3,000